dgitj/dgitj.github.io/index.md

 <img class="profile-picture" src="edinburgh_david.jpg">

+> "Even top-ranked tennis players win barely more than half of the points they play.
+When you lose every second point, on average, you learn not to dwell on every shot."
+>
+> Roger Federer

 ---

  Hi!
 I am a PhD student in computer science at Karlsruhe Institute of Technology and research associate at KASTEL Security Research Labs.